-The current inflation rate for the United States is 1.6% for the 12 months ended January 2019, as published on February 13, 2019 by the U.S. Labor Department.
-The next inflation update is scheduled for release on March 12, 2019 at 8:30 a.m.
+The annual inflation rate for the United States is 1.6% for the 12 months ended June 2019 compared to 1.8% previously, as published on July 11, 2019 by the U.S. Labor Department.
+The next inflation update is scheduled for release on August 13, 2019 at 8:30 a.m.
 ET.
-It will offer the rate of inflation over the 12 months ended February 2019.
+It will offer the rate of inflation over the 12 months ended July 2019.

 The chart and table below display annual US inflation rates for calendar years from 2000 and 2009 to 2019.
 (For prior years, see historical inflation rates.)
 If you would like to calculate accumulated rates between two different dates, use the US Inflation Calculator.

 *For 2019, the most recent inflation monthly data (12-month based) is displayed in the chart.

 Table: Annual Inflation Rates by Month and Year

 Since figures below are 12-month periods, look to the December column to find inflation rates by calendar year.
 For example, the rate of inflation in 2018 was 1.9%.

 The last column, “Ave,” shows the average inflation rate for each year.
 They are published by the BLS but are rarely discussed in news media, taking a back seat to a calendar year’s actual rate of inflation.

 For example, to calculate the inflation rate for January 2017, subtract the January 2016 CPI of "236.916" from the January 2017 CPI of "242.839."
 The result is "5.923."
 Divide this number by the January 2016 CPI and then multiply by 100 and add a % sign.